Endoman123/pathplanner/README.md

 [logo3]: https://github.com/Endoman123/motion-profile-generator/blob/master/images/settings.jpg
 **NOTE: Settings file saved to `%user.dir%\.motion-profile-generator\mpg.properties`**
 - Position graph overlay: 32:27 image to use as an overlay to the position chart
-- Distance units: Units to use for distance in speed and position calculation (WIP)

 ## Acknowledgments